 A major part of this strategic change was through adopting digital solutions that could help Airbus stay out in front of its competition.

 "If you are sticking to old-fashioned IT tools, you are just falling behind.
 As the whole world accelerates and goes to new methods, you need to be part of it.
 You don't want to become a dinosaur," he said.

 Notably, by deploying forward-looking technology like CLM, the company got more out of the technology than it set out to.
-What started as a digitization project led to an effort to monitor contractual obligations in real time, including those that were decades old, against what was happening in the real world.
-Transformation led to more transformation.
+What started as a digitization project led to an effort to monitor contractual obligations in real-time, including those that were decades old, against what was happening in the real world.
+The transformation led to more transformation.

 "In hindsight, it is really quite obvious to actively use what's in the contract to manage your business with suppliers in an operational way," Klaus says.

 As hard as he worked to set the tone of transformation at Airbus, Klaus noted the importance of engaging people across the organization to crowdsource the best ideas.

 In his humble manner, Klaus noted that senior leaders who are more tenured in their careers might not have a strong grasp of what technology trends are shaping the world around them.

 "How a 25-year-old embraces digital transformation is different than how a 50-year-old might embrace it," he said.

 Going back to the contracting example, a senior manager may consider "digitizing" contracting to mean turning paper documents into PDFs that can be stored on a shared drive.
 For the younger generation, it means deploying software that empowers them to build their own contracts within digital guardrails set by the legal department.